hrishikeshChandi/automated-code-generation-for-r/README.md

 ## How It Works

 1. **Describe Your Task:** Type what you want to do in R.
-2. **AI Generates R Code:** The assistant (powered by Gemma 2 via Groq API) interprets your request and creates an R script, following best practices and strict R-only rules.
+2. **AI Generates R Code:** The assistant (powered by Llama-3.3-70b via Groq API) interprets your request and creates an R script, following best practices and strict R-only rules.
 3. **Review and Understand:** You receive the code, a friendly explanation, key points about what it does, and easy-to-follow setup instructions.
 4. **Automatic Analysis:** The code is checked for common issues, executed in a safe environment, and the results (success, warnings, performance) are summarized.
 5. **Download and Use:** Download a handy analysis report.